-Human trafficking is something often thought of as the scourge of faraway places, down dingy alleyways beneath the seedy underbellies of developing nations.
+Human trafficking and slavery is something often thought of as the scourge of faraway places, down dingy alleyways beneath the seedy underbellies of developing nations.

 But on Wednesday night some of Australia’s most influential people, a world removed from the realities of modern slavery, came face to face with a woman forced into servitude in their patch.